-The second step in the process of accelerating student learning of grade-level content is to analyze the prioritized content more thoroughly for a unit and to think generally about how the content should be taught.
+The second step in the process of Accelerating Student Learning of course-level content is to analyze the prioritized content more thoroughly for a unit and to think generally about how the content should be taught.
 Identifying prerequisite knowledge and planning for formative assessments are instrumental to this process.